: Lima, Cusco, Sacred Valley, Machu Picchu

 Allyu Ecologicos Av Tullumayo 280.
 Sells

-Cusco is in the highlands of Peru in the heart of Andean Mountains.
-Its altitude is 3,400 metres (11,200 feet) above sea level.
+Cusco is in the highlands of Peru in the heart of the Andean Mountains.
+Its altitude is 3,400 meters (11,200 feet) above sea level.
 At this altitude, people often suffer from altitude sickness called “soroche”.
 A popular local remedy for soroche is to drink coca tea.
-To prevent altitude sickness, take it easy on arrival, eat lightly and drink plenty of water.
+To prevent altitude sickness, take it easy on arrival, eat lightly, and drink plenty of water.
 You should also minimize your intake of alcohol and caffeine as these may cause dehydration and be informed of more severe symptoms.

-In the highlands, we have two well defined seasons, dry and rainy.
+In the highlands, we have two well-defined seasons, dry and rainy.
 During the summer months (May to October), the Andean countryside is at its best.
 Days are very hot and dry, while nights are always cold.
 Take protection against the cold (at any time of the year) and use sunscreen to avoid the intense solar rays.
 To stay warm, pack a fleece or thick sweater and pair it with a windproof jacket.

 Cusco is the most visited place of Peru so you can visit at any time you want and there will always be something to do.
 There are catholic festivals most months, the city anniversary in June (the sun festival, Inti Raymi) and the anniversary of Peruvian independence in July.

 It is possible to find more than 25 daily flight arrivals to Cusco.
-These flights are from the capital, Lima and principal cities like Arequipa, Juliaca and Puerto Maldonado.
+These flights are from the capital, Lima, and principal cities like Arequipa, Juliaca, and Puerto Maldonado.
 If you have more time, bus travel is a good and inexpensive option, traveling from Lima takes 18 hours on a fully paved road.

 Like any big city, Cusco has crime.
 Pickpocketing can be a problem in crowded areas.
 It is advisable to avoid walking around by yourself late at night lastly, there are occasional reports of spiked drinks.
 Solo women travelers should only accept drinks from people they trust.